atomisthq/docs/docs/reference-docs/rug/rug-conventions.md

 located within a `.atomist/tests` directory and have the `.rt` extension.

-If your Rugs, typically Editors, use any templates, they are placed in the `.atomist/templates` directory.
+If your Rugs, typically editors, use any templates, they are placed in the `.atomist/templates` directory.

 ### Rug Naming